SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

                   rel: null
                   target: null
                   title: null
-            text: 'tracks for the 30th annual conference' -
+            text: '30th annual conference'
+          -
             type: text
-            text: '.
-When you submit your proposal, you''ll be asked if your session should be considered for inclusion in any of the tracks. '
+            text: ".
+When you submit your proposal, you'll be asked if your session should be considered for inclusion in any of the tracks. "
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text